community Impact funding

 We invest where the community needs us the most, but we don't do it alone.
 We rely on a diverse team of dedicated Addison County citizens to review and evaluate applications and make program funding recommendations to our volunteer Board of Directors.
 Our funding priorities are Health, Education, and Financial Stability.

 We make 3-year funding commitments (dependent on the success of our annual fundraising efforts) and focus each year on one of our three priority areas.
-In February 2020, we accepted applications from non-profits working to enhance Education in Addison County (Financial Stability in 2021, Health in 2022).
-Awards will be announced in May with funding beginning July 1.

 Have questions about your existing grant or application?
 Contact our Executive Director, Helena Van Voorst.

 At the heart of our mission is a commitment to do everything we can to ensure that our local non-profits are strong, healthy, and prepared to accomplish great things.
 Whether your organization or program currently receives Community Impact Funding from us or not, we're here to help.

 We're happy to share the following tools and resources we've found helpful in our own work.
 You're welcome to use them as is or adapt them for your organization's needs.
 If you have any questions or would like to schedule a time to meet with one of our staff, please email our Director!

 Helena Van Voorst presented Grant Writing 101 as part of the Addison County Chamber of Commerce's nonprofit seminar series.
 If you are a chamber member and were unable to attend, you can watch the full recording on ACCOC's website.
 You can download the presentation here!
 The end of both the recording and PowerPoint include information shared during the brief grant seeker workshop for organizations interested in Community Impact Funding.